Katrina: Ultra-High Resolution (Aug. 28, 2005)

 distinguished in many places.).

-Data is available via FTP, though a web page inteface is available (it loads slowly due to its large size).
+Data is available via file, though a web page inteface is available (it loads slowly due to its large size).
 The

 <BASIN> = Two letter NHC/JTWC abreviation for storm basin: Atlantic (AL), Eastern Pacific (EP),